 The Order of the Arrow is happy to share any pertinent information about our activities with legitimately interested individuals.
 Please contact the Lodge Adviser with your questions or concerns.

 Our lodge offers three Ordeal opportunities a year.
 These Ordeals are typically held in May, August, and October.
 Check our calendar page for exact dates and locations of our Ordeals.
-He has one year from the date of his election to complete his Ordeal before his nomination expires.
-If it has been more than one year, he will need to be re-elected by the Scouts in his troop.
+He/She has one year from the date of his election to complete his Ordeal before his nomination expires.
+If it has been more than one year, he/she will need to be re-elected by the Scouts in there crew/troop.

 Miami Lodge has published a list of items to bring and items not to bring to an Ordeal weekend.
 This list can be found on our Ordeals page.
 On the list of items not to bring is food.
 If your son has any food allergies or any special needs (such as requiring a meal for medications), please make sure the Inductions team is aware of his needs before the weekend.

 The weekend officially ends after the Lodge Meeting, Sunday morning.
 We ask that all Scouts stay until everything has been completed on Sunday morning.
 Scouts are not permitted to leave at any other time during the Ordeal weekend.

 Getting involved is easy.
-There are many positions or committees in which he can serve, events which he can attend, and ways to have fun.
+There are many positions or committees in which he/she can serve, events which he can attend, and ways to have fun.
 Take a look at our LEC Members page to see which positions are currently vacant, or the LEC Positions page to read a description of each job's responsibilities.
-He should contact the Lodge Chief to find out about available positions, and check the calendar page for the dates of our upcoming events.
+He/She should contact the Lodge Chief to find out about available positions, and check the calendar page for the dates of our upcoming events.